They Called Three Injury Firms From The ER. The First One To Answer Got The Case.

 The Job Is Won or Lost in the First 60 Seconds.

-A forensic reconstruction of how a strong claimant disappears while the firm is still planning to call back.
+A clear walkthrough of how a strong claimant disappears while the firm is still planning to call back.

 Your competitor answered inside the minute that mattered.
 Your team called back when the trust decision was already made.